Disclosure: I may earn a small commission from the companies or products mentioned in this post.

 Let’s start with an honest confession…

-As far as I was aware it was just a tasty and cheaper Champagne alternative which I could pick up from the supermarket for £7 yet still look classy in front of my friends (absolutely no shame!).
+As far as I was aware it was just a tasty and cheaper Champagne alternative that I could pick up from the supermarket for £7 yet still look classy in front of my friends (absolutely no shame!).

 But first… Prosecco for beginners